artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

    If you are running :ref:`Archivematica without Elasticsearch
    <install-elasticsearch>` or with limited Elasticsearch functionality, the
-   Appraisal tab will not appear in your dashboard.
+   Appraisal tab may not appear in your dashboard.

 *On this page:*